-For this analysis, approximately half of the data comes from non quasi-elastic interactions, especially single pion events from the production and decay of the N and Δ baryon resonances within the nucleus.
+For this analysis, approximately half of the data comes from non quasi-elastic interactions, especially single pion events from the production and decay of the N^ and Δ baryon resonances within the nucleus.
 This background is described by the NEUT neutrino interaction Monte Carlo simulation [8] used by the K2K and Super-Kamiokande experiments.
 The resonance single pion events are from the model of Rein and Sehgal[9].

 Additional backgrounds, less important for these beam energies, are also included.
 Deep inelastic scattering is from GRV94[10] for the nuclear structure functions with a correction described by Bodek and Yang[11].
 The software PYTHIA/JetSet[12] is used to generate these events.
-This analysis takes the charged current coherent pion cross section to be zero following [13], and include neutral current coherent pion interactions as in Rein and Sehgal[14] with modifications following Marteau[15, 16], which have been used in previous K2K publications.
+This analysis takes the charged current coherent pion cross section to be zero following [13], and include neutral current coherent pion interactions as in Rein and Sehgal[14].